folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 5. Click **Search** and select the Package from the Search results.
 The Package POL is linked to the new title.
 6. Enter a **Title** for the item in the Package.
 7. Fill in the rest of the fields under Item details and PO line details.
 For more information on the fields and actions available in these sections, see the section descriptions below.
 8. Click **Save & close**.
 A confirmation message appears, and the new receiving title is created and appears in the Receiving pane.
 It can now be edited, expected pieces can be added to it, and it can be received.
-You can locate the title by searching for the PO or POL number, the Package Name, or the Title(s) within it.
+You can locate the title by searching for the PO or POL number, the Package Name, the Title(s).

 ### Item details